-If ever a man burst into the Formula1 scene with a great deal of excitement and hoopla, then it is Lewis Hamilton.
+If ever a man burst into the Formula 1 scene with a great deal of excitement and hoopla, then it is Lewis Hamilton.
 Hamilton received an enormous amount of media coverage.
-It almost seemed that he was destined to attain success on the Formula1 track and as things unfolded, it was just a question of how much.
+It almost seemed that he was destined to attain success on the Formula 1 track and as things unfolded, it was just a question of how much.

-There were many early comparisons, even to the likes of the late great Ayrton Senna along with heavy promising words from Michael Schumacher and other legends of the sport.
+There were many early comparisons, even to the likes of the late great Ayrton Senna along with heavily promising words from Michael Schumacher and other legends of the sport.
 Lewis Hamilton had caught the attention of everyone in the FIA fraternity even before sitting in the car for his first race.

 It’s almost as if Hamilton was always ordained to be part of the McLaren outfit.
 He was offered a contract with the British constructor’s future development program way back in the early 90s.

 The Brit then spent a year in Intercontinental A before moving to Formula A where he was crowned the European Champion.
-After that he was off to the British Formula Renault, where he won the title in 2003 and then on to the F3 Euroseries, winning the Championship in 2005.
+After that, he was off to the British Formula Renault, where he won the title in 2003, and then on to the F3 Euroseries, winning the Championship in 2005.

-The Brit’s achievements in junior series earned him a test driver’s role with the McLaren F1 team and after hugely impressing team boss Ron Dennis, Lewis landed the coveted role of being the teammate to defending World Champion, Fernando Alonso, in the 2007 F1 season.
+The Brit’s achievements in the junior series earned him a test driver’s role with the McLaren F1 team and after hugely impressing team boss Ron Dennis, Lewis landed the coveted role of being the teammate to defending World Champion, Fernando Alonso, in the 2007 F1 season.